 I’ve been feeding my dogs a raw diet for more than 20 years now.
 Over those 20 years, I’ve learned a lot … and the raw diet I feed my dogs today has changed from the raw diet I fed them 20 and even five years ago.

 One of the most significant changes to my dogs’ raw meals is the absence of chicken and other poultry.
 When I started out feeding raw, I used to love that chicken was inexpensive and easy to get … but today I think it’s better to skip the chicken altogether and splurge on other meats instead.

-Why?
+Yes, dogs certainly can eat raw chicken … and many do.
+But raw chicken for dogs isn’t an ideal choice of protein for your dog.
 Because feeding chicken and most other poultry creates two very significant nutritional problems that can cause health issues in dogs.

-Good!
 But before I talk about the nutritional pitfalls of chicken, I want to first talk about what makes chicken different from other protein sources.

 You Are What Your Food Eats

 If it’s true that you are what you eat, the diet that’s fed to chickens is essentially what you’re feeding your dog.
 So, whatever the chicken eats, good or bad, is what your dog eats.
 The chicken is just the middleman.
 And the chicken’s diet is deplorable …

 Here’s an ingredient label from a popular commercial chicken feed:

 You can see the base of the diet is leftovers from plants after we humans process them and take all of the oils out.
 And if you’re wondering what dried bakery product is, it’s a mixture of bread, cookies, cake, crackers and flour … and they’re all waste from human food manufacturing.